Congratulations to the Class of 2023!!!

 Red Bud City residents pay a tax to utilize the library services.
 Non-city residents that do not pay this tax are charged an equivalent fee for 2 library cards (Same address) to utilize the same library services as city residents.

-SHARE is our online card catalog.
-You can renew material, request material, check charges on your account and more at your finger tips!
+Aspen is our online card catalog.
+You can renew material, request material, check charges on your account and more!

 To Login: Use your barcode number (on the back of your library card) and the 4-digit password that was given to you.